 VisitBritain predicts the amount of money spent by Chinese tourists in Britain each year will jump 157 percent to GBP£618 million (USD$988 million) by 2020 from GBP£240 million in 2011.

 "Seen from a Chinese tour bus, the continent of Europe is not so much an ancient collection of cities and nations as a glittering emporium stocked with brands," it said in a recent strategy document.

-"When travelers from China go to Europe, this is a lifetime trip and they go out of their way to buy, even if it's out of their budget," he said, explaining that a box of chocolates just doesn't suffice as a gift and could even cause offense.
+"When travellers from China go to Europe, this is a lifetime trip and they go out of their way to buy, even if it's out of their budget," he said, explaining that a box of chocolates just doesn't suffice as a gift and could even cause offence.